Close

 • Respond to infant and toddler behavior sensitively and be attuned to their developmental needs.

-• Find services in your community when you need them.
+• Find services in their community when they need them.

 How this benefit helps

-The program focuses on providing one-on-one support for expectant parents or those who have a young child through home visits.
-Some installations may offer parenting classes and groups as well.
-Services vary by service branch and by installation, but they can include:
+The program focuses on providing one-on-one support for expectant parents, to include those who are adopting, or those who may already have a young child.
+Some installations may also offer parenting classes and groups.
+Services vary by service branch and installation, but can include:

 Image of New MilParent